hlongvu/Hackintosh/audio.md

 ## Remove old audio patch

 If this is the first time you try to patch audio then skip this step.
-If you was try to patch audio with other way, please follow this to remove old audio patch.
+If you were trying to patch audio with another way, please follow this to remove any old audio patch.

 Here's some kext you need to remove: